 Green Tea and Matcha truly are Mother Nature’s precious gifts to us.
-But lately, these treasures have become so mainstream in people’s food vocabulary that you practically see the ingredient everywhere!
+But lately, these treasures have become so mainstream in people’s food vocabulary that you practically see the ingredients everywhere!

 From the non-dairy delicious iced tea blends (like the one that I’m sipping right now) to the matcha green tea powder form in decadent green tea chocolate cake and cupcakes like these little guys that always seem to make my mouth water!